registered hospitals on Medlinx

 Business Assessment Document

-Team Vinfotech conducted a workshop with Dr Esmail who shared with us the challenges of a physician in managing several patients and their data.
-We proposed to build various scenarios that helped him to see the design angle in building the application.
+Team Vinfotech conducted a workshop with Dr. Esmail who shared with us the challenges of a physician in managing several patients and their data.
+We proposed to build various scenarios that helped him to see the design language in building the application.
 We made sure that the app was HIPAA & PIPEDA compliant apart from having EMR integration and HL7 feeds.

-Our ultimate users were care givers and care receivers in the medical domain.
-We presented eight wireframes and left Dr Esmail alone to ponder, mix and match and choose functionality that he felt he needed most as a physician.
+Our ultimate users were caregivers and care receivers in the medical domain.
+We presented eight wireframes and allowed Dr. Esmail to ponder, mix and match and choose functionality that he felt he needed most as a physician.

 User Interface Design